Labor Review wins six awards

-MINNEAPOLIS — The Minneapolis Labor Review has won one second place award and two honorable mentions in the annual labor media contest sponsored by the International Labor Communications Association.
-Announced October 18, the awards recognize work produced in 2018.
+MINNEAPOLIS — The Minneapolis Labor Review has won one six awards in the annual labor media contest sponsored by the International Labor Communications Association.
+Announced November 22, 2021, the awards recognize work produced in 2020.

 The awards competition includes work produced for a range of media: print, web, audio and video.